Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,305,314.06.md

 ### Transcript

-> they give the screen and then look at the screen ads yes it is ants and that's an answer was that like intentional or
+> they give the screen and then look at the screen ads yes it is ants and that's an answer was that like intentional or not
+>
+> [Music]